- Research article

-Additional file 1: Characteristics of the Malmö Diet and Cancer Study population according to vegetable intake.
+Additional file 1: Table S1.
+Characteristics of the Malmö Diet and Cancer Study population according to vegetable intake.
 Table S2.
 Characteristics of the Malmö Diet and Cancer Study population according to fruit intake.
 Table S3.
 Characteristics of the Malmö Diet and Cancer Study population according to wine consumption.
 Table S4.
 Characteristics of the Malmö Diet and Cancer Study population according to alcohol consumption.
 Table S5.
 Hazard ratio according to rs4977574 genotype for incident CVD in the Malmö Diet and Cancer study (n = 22,501) according to tertiles of alcohol consumption.
 Table S6.
 Hazard ratio for incident CAD in the Malmö Diet and Cancer Study (n = 23,949) according to rs4977574 genotype and dietary or alcohol intake categories.
 Table S7.
 Hazard ratio for incident stroke in the Malmö Diet and Cancer Study (n = 23,949) according to rs4977574 genotype and dietary or alcohol intake categories.
 Table S8.
 Interaction of rs4977574 variant with vegetable intake, wine intake, and smoking habits on CVD risk markers.
 (DOCX 66 KB)

 About this article

 Hindy, G., Ericson, U., Hamrefors, V. et al. The chromosome 9p21 variant interacts with vegetable and wine intake to influence the risk of cardiovascular disease: a population based cohort study.
 BMC Med Genet 15, 1220 (2014). https://doi.org/10.1186/s12881-014-0138-x